seanedevane/seanedevane/README.md

-### Hi there 👋, I'm Sean, a Web Developer who is seeking roles in cybersecurity
+### Hi there 👋, I'm Sean, a Web Developer shifting into offensive security and security research
 ---

 * :zzz: I've worked as a WordPress developer and designer, examples of my work in that field are in the portfolio links below.